kubevault/website/content/articles/test-article/index.md

 * **Vault Policy:**  Policies offer a declarative means of allowing or prohibiting access to specific Vault paths and actions.
 KubeVault operator provides a Kubernetes `CustomResourceDefinition` (CRD) named `VaultPolicy` which represents Vault server [policies](https://developer.hashicorp.com/vault/docs/concepts/policies) in a Kubernetes native way.
 [HERE](https://kubevault.com/docs/v2025.2.10/concepts/policy-crds/vaultpolicy/) is the link to a detailed guide of using `VaultPolicy`.

 * **Disaster Recovery Strategies:** `KubeVault` uses [Stash](https://stash.run/) to backup and restore HashiCorp Vault.
 Stash by AppsCode is a cloud native data backup and recovery solution for Kubernetes workloads.
-Stash utilizes [restic](https://github.com/restic/restic) to securely backup stateful applications to any cloud or on-prem storage backends (for example, S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC etc.).
-[HERE](https://kubevault.com/docs/v2025.2.10/concepts/backup-restore/overview/) you can find a detailed guide.
+To safely backup stateful apps to any cloud or on-premise storage backend (such as S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC, etc.), Stash uses [restic](https://github.com/restic/restic).
+You can find a detailed guide [HERE](https://kubevault.com/docs/v2025.2.10/concepts/backup-restore/overview/).

 * **VaultOpsRequest:** KubeVault provides another Kubernetes Custom Resource Definitions (CRD) called `VaultOpsRequest` which provides a declarative configuration for Vault administrative operations like restart, reconfigure TLS etc. in a Kubernetes native way.
 For a detailed guide on how to use `VaultOpsRequest`, go [HERE](https://kubevault.com/docs/v2025.2.10/concepts/vault-ops-request/overview/).